Crazy Clark's

 Crazy Clark's Discount Variety Store was an Australian company that operated over 150 discount variety stores in its chain, across Queensland, New South Wales, Northern Territory and Western Australia.
 The company also owned and operated a chain store called Go-Lo.

 About

-Crazy Clark's sold clothing, cosmetics, toys, homewares, electronics goods, gardenware, confectionery and more.
+Crazy Clark's sells clothing, cosmetics, toys, homewares, electronics goods, garden ware, confectionery and more.
 Crazy Clark's was the worldwide trademark owner of the Crazy Clark's logo and name with respect to retail stores.
 It was a subsidiary of the Discount Superstores Group.

-Crazy Clarks went into voluntary administration on 1 July 2014, eventually closing all stores in August 2014.
+Crazy Clarks went into voluntary administration on 1 July 2014, eventually closing all of the stores the following month in August 2014.